prshntsuyl/prep/README.md

 - Concurrent Programming

-**REMEBER: Completing this is enough and now dont do any further research for content**
+**REMEBER: Completing this is enough and after this you dont need any further contenet**